 Call for Current Status of The Generals Highway "Road Between the Parks"

 The section of road between Lodgepole (Sequoia) and Grant Grove (Kings Canyon) will close with the first significant snowstorm after Jan.
 6, 2014, and is expected to remain closed through Apr.
 15, 2014.
 Call 559-565-3341 (press 1, 1) for 24-hour status.
 More »

 Be Prepared!
 Tire Chains or Cables May Be Required in the Parks at Any Time

 All vehicles must carry chains or cables when entering a chain-restricted area.
 It's the law (CA Vehicle Code, Section 605, Sections 27450-27503).
 Road conditions may change often.
 For road conditions, call 559-565-3341 (press 1, 1).
 More »

-Vehicle Length Limits Have Changed in Sequoia NP (if Entering/Exiting Hwy 198)
+Vehicle Length Limits in Sequoia National Park (if Entering/Exiting Hwy 198)

 Planning to see the "Big Trees" in Sequoia National Park?
 If you enter/exit via Hwy.
-198, please pay close attention to new vehicle length advisories for your safety and the safety of others.
+198, please pay close attention to vehicle length advisories for your safety and the safety of others.
 More »

 Please read important park alerts by clicking the red tab above before you come to the parks.

-Some of the opening/closing dates for facilities and visitor services in the parks have changed due to weather and/or other circumstances.
+Some of the opening/closing dates for facilities and visitor services in the parks may change due to weather and/or other circumstances.
 Please call 559-565-3341 BEFORE you plan to visit.